Refinance Your Chicago Mortgage

 5) Eliminate Your Mortgage Insurance

-The purpose of private mortgage insurance (PMI) is to protect lenders in case a borrower defaults on a loan.
-PMI is required if you’re refinancing your home with less than 20% equity.
+The purpose of private mortgage insurance (PMI) is to protect lenders in case a borrower defaults on the loan.
+PMI is required if you’re refinancing your home with less than 20% equity in it.

 When your mortgage principal balance reaches 80% of the original property value, you can refinance to a conventional loan with no mortgage insurance.